 In many cases, the cause of primary amenorrhea is not known.

 A woman who has had her uterus or ovaries removed will also stop menstruating.

 If you miss your period, contact your health care provider.
 First, he or she will want to know if your period has stopped because of a normal condition such as pregnancy or menopause.
 (Most women go through menopause in their early 50s.)
 You will be given a physical and pelvic exam, and will be asked about your medical history.
 You will also be asked to describe your symptoms.
 A sample of blood and urine may be taken for testing.

 In some cases, finding the cause of amenorrhea can be difficult.
 You can help your health care provider by keeping a record of changes in your menstrual cycle with a menstrual calendar.
 Note how long your periods last and when you had your last period.
 Also, report any drugs you are taking and changes in your diet and/or exercise program.
 You should also report any emotional problems you are having, including stress.

 Amenorrhea due to normal causes, such as pregnancy, does not need to be treated.
 In other cases, treatments will depend on the cause.
 Treatments include:

 Amenorrhea may be the symptom of anorexia nervosa, a serious eating disorder.
 If you or someone you care about has this condition, get help right away

 See your health care provider if you:

 The best way to prevent secondary amenorrhea is to maintain a healthy lifestyle.
-Stay at a healthy weight, learn ways to cope with stress and emotional problems, and stay up to date with your scheduled pelvic exam and Pap smears.
+Stay at a healthy weight, stay aware of your monthly period, and stay up to date with your scheduled pelvic exam and Pap smears.